 Ogeechee Riverkeeper offers a virtual library of free educational resources for parents, teachers, and curious students.
-Education and Outreach Coordinator, Mel Sparrow, is a non-formal educator with 10 years of experience in environmental education, interpretive education, public outreach and archaeology.

 Activities